imsanika03/cse15l-lab-reports/lab-report-5-week-10.md

 This is the actual outcome:
 ![Image](lab5sc3.png)

-The bug seems to be that whenever there is a space in the link, the week 9 implementation fails.
+The bug again seems to be that whenever there is a space in the link, the week 9 implementation fails.